A slam dunk investment? Examining the economic impact of the Cayman Islands Classic

 After two years, many wonder how the tournament impacts tourism in the Cayman Islands.
 Government says it checks all the boxes in the country’s efforts to make Cayman a sports tourism destination.

-“This year in my budget is CI$75,000 to support this,” said Tourism Minister Hon.
+“This year, in my budget, is CI$75,000 to support this,” said Tourism Minister Hon.
 Moses Kirkconnell.
-“If we have 2,000 people that come and they spend $2,000, we believe it’s a tremendous success.
+“If we have 2,000 people that come and spend $2,000, we believe it’s a tremendous success.
 Our budget isn’t touched.
-This is money that we didn’t spend with marketing done by the tournament. ”
+This is money that we didn’t spend, with marketing done by the tournament. ”

-Although a tourism ministry spokesperson told Cayman 27 revenue person month data is unavailable, Minister Kirkconnell says it’s a perfect fit in a month of historically low arrivals.
+Although a tourism ministry spokesperson told Cayman 27 revenue per month data is unavailable, Minister Kirkconnell says it’s a perfect fit in a month of historically low arrivals.

-“The timing to fit this into a valley in our arrivals and we have rooms available,” said Mr. Kirkconnell.
-“The number of people they bring, we can safely say would not come to the Cayman Islands in that time slot if we didn’t have that tournament.”
+“The timing fits into a valley of arrivals when we have rooms available,” said Mr. Kirkconnell.

 In its early years, the tournament has targeted a mix of large and small schools from colder climates who travel with a strong alumni.
-Last year, organizers says three planes were chartered to Grand Cayman for the tournament including one from eventual winner Creighton University of Nebraska.
-Mr. Kirkconnell says american college alumni are exactly who the country want visiting the country.
+Last year, organizers says three planes were chartered to Grand Cayman for the tournament including one from eventual winner Creighton University out of the state of Nebraska.
+Mr. Kirkconnell says american college alumni are exactly who the country want as tourists.

-“The alumni have qualified themselves what we would say would is a prime visitor because we know their income is above the mean,” said Mr. Kirkconnell.
+“The alumni have qualified themselves as a prime visitor, because we know their income is above the mean,” said Mr. Kirkconnell.
 “That’s someone we are targeting.
 The gateway cities such as Tampa, we have direct flights.
 We make it easy for them to get here.
 That’s a win.”

-Mr. Kirkconnell also projected up to a 70% return visitation based on what he calls ‘a three-generation tourism model’.
+Mr. Kirkconnell also projected a 70% return visitation based on what he calls ‘a three-generation tourism model’.

 “The player on the team, the father who is the age of the coach, and the grandparents with them,” said Mr. Kirkconnell.
-“I guarantee the one who originally came to the tournament, our return is much higher than our average of 55%.
+“I guarantee the one who originally came to the tournament will return at a rate much higher than our average of 55%.
 The return is 70% of the guests that come down.”

 A tournament spokesperson says the 2018 event generated over US $2,000,000.
-In addition, the Tourism Ministry’s website shows air arrivals are up for the month of November between 2017 and 2018 from 34,999 to 38,172; and increase of 8.31%.
+In addition, the Tourism Ministry’s website shows air arrivals are up for the month of November between 2017 and 2018 from 34,999 to 38,172; an increase of 8.31%.
 But there’s no way to tell how many of those visitors specifically came for the tournament.
-Regardless, Mr. Kirkconnell says it’s ab
+Regardless, Mr. Kirkconnell says it’s enough data to support the tournament for a third year.

-“The number of people they bring, we can safely say, would not come to the Cayman Islands in that time slot, if we didn’t have this tournament,” said Mr. Kirkconnell.
+“The number of people they bring, we can safely say, would not come to the Cayman Islands in that time slot if we didn’t have this tournament,” said Mr. Kirkconnell.

-As for this year’s field, CayMax Sports Ltd. CEO Joe Wright says the tournament has delivered exciting and unpredictable on court product in its first two years.
-In 2019, the Cayman Islands Classic features two NCAA tournament teams, New Mexico State and Old Dominion, as well as three regular season champions.
-However, for a local audience with an appetite for entertainment first, the cold climate, easy access for schools with strong alumni and a destination vacation over American Thanksgiving is the best one for the long term success.
+In 2019, the Cayman Islands Classic will feature two NCAA tournament teams, New Mexico State and Old Dominion, as well as three regular season champions.
+CayMax Sports Ltd. CEO Joe Wright says the tournament will continue to push for the best mix of teams in order to deliver an exciting on court product.

 “People get to come out and see good college basketball, and see what college basketball is about,” said Mr. Wright.
 “We want North Carolina, Duke, and Kentucky.
 We want all those guys to come one day, but they have to see how the tournament develops.
 Coach Crean of Georgia asked us last year how we got such good referees.
-You can say one year ‘we want this team’ because they were winning, but the next year they don’t win.
-Cincinnati and Iowa were our big teams the first year, and Iowa didn’t even win a game when they came over here.
+You can say ‘we want this team’ because they were winning, but the next year they don’t win.
+Cincinnati and Iowa were our big teams the first year, and Iowa didn’t even win a game.
 Second year, Clemson was top-20, Georgia was a big time school, but Creighton brought all the fans and won the tournament.
 I like our field this year.
-We are getting teams over here that don’t like get invited to go to preseason tournaments.
+We are getting teams over here that don’t get invited to preseason tournaments.
 We will continue to grow.”

 The vision is clear: more eyes on the Cayman Islands, the better.
 For Mr. Wright, it’s not about money.
-The Cayman Islands Classic is a passion project.
-Competing with the likes of the Maui Classic, which offers ESPN coverage, and the Battle of Atlantis in Bahamas, which has a significantly bigger budget, along with other geographical and financial influences in the United States.
+The Cayman Islands Classic is a passion project he aims to build alongside the likes of the Maui Classic, which offers ESPN coverage, and the Battle of Atlantis in Bahamas, which operates with a significantly bigger budget.
+Tack on geographical and financial influences in the United States, and Mr. Wright says elevating the tournament’s talent pool each year won’t be for lack of effort.

 “The Maui Classic has been out there forever,” said Mr. Wright.
 “The tournament has more money.
 It’s taken them 35 years to do that.
 Teams are being paid $250,000 to go to the Bahamas.
 That’s why they’ve moved up the ladder so quickly.
-When you talk about a UCLA or UNLV, they are on the west coast so they go to Maui or a tournament in California or Las Vegas.
+When you talk about a UCLA or UNLV, they are on the west coast, so they go to Maui or a tournament in California or Las Vegas.
 There are three or four tournaments in Nevada.
-Kentucky is a whole different story, they don’t go to a preseason tournament because they don’t feel they get everything out of it.
-They started having their own tournament in our own gym, making their own money, keeping everything in house.
-When it comes to Duke, they always go where there recruits are from which are from Chicago and New York.
+Kentucky is a whole different story.
+They don’t go to a preseason tournament because they don’t feel they get everything out of it.
+They started having their own tournament, in their own gym, making their own money, keeping everything in house.
+When it comes to Duke, they always go where their recruits are from which is Chicago and New York.
 That’s where the first tournaments of the year are, so it’s hard to get them out of that trend, but we are working to get them down here.”

 On the web, fans of college basketball are watching the Cayman Islands Classic.
 This year, tournament organizers say over one million of people were reached per game via live coverage on Facebook.
-Minister Kirkconnell is confident new eyes on Cayman were left with a good first impression.
+Minister Kirkconnell is confident the new eyes on Grand Cayman were left with a good first impression.

-“When you see there is top shelf facilities that are available, right away you are doing marketing, and appeal to people who are looking for this kind of destination,” said Mr. Kirkconnell.
+“When you see top shelf facilities are available, right away you are appealing to the people who are looking for this kind of destination,” said Mr. Kirkconnell.

 Add Comment